Mzamo-Ntshaba/Mzamo-Ntshaba/README.md

 ## About Me

 I specialize in building robust data pipelines that transform raw data into actionable insights, enabling businesses to make well-informed decisions and optimize their operations.
 Additionally, I can translate complex requirements into elegant and functional web interfaces.
-My skills in HTML, CSS, and Tailwind CSS allow me to build aesthetically pleasing and highly responsive web applications that enhance user interaction and experience.
+My skills in HTML,JavaScript, CSS, and Tailwind CSS allow me to build aesthetically pleasing and highly responsive web applications that enhance user interaction and experience.
 I am committed to staying at the forefront of industry advancements to deliver innovative solutions that meet and exceed expectations.

 ### Skills

 - **HTML & CSS**: Building clean, semantic, and well-structured web pages.
 - **Responsive Web Design**: Ensuring seamless user experiences across all devices.
+- **JavaScript**: Developing dynamic web applications with a focus on functionality and user experience
 - **Tailwind CSS**: Accelerating development with a utility-first approach for rapid styling and customization.
 - **Python**: Basic programming knowledge for backend development and data manipulation.
 - **SQL**: Proficient in designing and querying relational databases to extract, manipulate, and analyze data.